Rohan Bopanna: 2021: Return to singles and doubles with Qureshi

 In 2021 Bopanna participated in the Australian Open where he partnered with Ben McLachlan.
 They were defeated in the first round by Ji-sung Nam and Min-Kyu Song.

 He later entered as an alternate in the qualifying draw of the 2021 Singapore Tennis Open (hard indoor), a new 250 Series tournament, returning to play singles five years after the last time.
 He was defeated by Christopher Eubanks.

 In March, he returned to play doubles with Qureshi seven years later since the last time he partnered with him at the Shenzhen where they lost in the quarterfinals.
 They lost in the first round against Jamie Murray and Bruno Soares at the Mexican Open.
 After five straight first round losses, Bopanna reached the quarterfinals of 2021 Madrid Open.
 He lastly played as a doubles pair with Qureshi at 2021 Kremlin Cup and reached the second round.

 Rohan then paired up with Canadian Denis Shapovalov with whom he had recently reached the quarterfinals of Indian Wells Masters.
-Bopanna ended the year with a semifinal loss at St. Petersburg Open.
+Bopanna ended the year with a semi-final loss at St. Petersburg Open.